nullromo/commander-primer/README.md

 |-|-|-|-|
 | ![Barktooth Warbeard][Barktooth Warbeard] | ![Gabriel Angelfire][Gabriel Angelfire] | ![Gallowbraid][Gallowbraid] | ![Sir Shandlar of Eberyn][Sir Shandlar of Eberyn] | |

 If you want to build a deck around a particular commander that has no abilities other than being a 6/5 for 7 mana, then nobody is going to stop you... but it probably won't feel like a commander deck.
 You want your deck to focus around the commander's abilities (you usually don't want your deck to rely entirely on your commander, but we'll get into that more later on), so it is important to have a playstyle in mind when you think about the commander.
 For example, look at the table below.
-Each other these commanders has a pretty obvious playstyle that works well.
+Each of these commanders has a pretty obvious playstyle that works well.

 | Uril, the Miststalker | Sliver Legion | Sram, Senior Edificer |
 |-|-|-|